nikwalia/schedule-generator/server/README.md

 ## Files and directories:
 - `demo_connect_db.py`- a demo script for connecting to RDS.
 - `demo_connect_neo4j.py`- a demo script for connecting to Neo4J's remote DBMS.
+- `httpd.conf`- a config file for the Apache HTTPD server
+- `setup.sh`- used for initializing the entire server
 - `utils`:
    - `course_explorer_parser.py`- scrapes UIUC's courses in XML form and returns CSV files.
+- `api`:
+   - `api.py`- endpoints for the Flask server for all website functionality
+   - `data_util.py`- helps with data processing.